Monday 12 May, 2025

 A One-Day Intensive Leadership Experience at GeoIgnite 2025Are you ready to take your leadership skills to the next level?
 The “Attuned Leader: Mastering Leadership in the Geospatial Arena” is an exclusive one-day leadership development program designed for emerging and mid-level professionals in the geospatial industry who want to build high-performing teams, communicate effectively, and lead with confidence.

-Join us this May for the Canada Forum, where we’ll delve into two essential topics: Canadian Geospatial Data Infrastructure (CGDI) and the integration of Building Information Modeling (BIM) with Geographic Information Systems (GIS).
-This event will bring together thought leaders from industry, academia, Indigenous organizations, and government sectors to explore how these technologies can transform Canada’s built environment.
-We'll also discuss the role of OGC stan...
+Join us for the OGC Canada Forum!
+We’ll dive into key topics like the Canadian Geospatial Data Infrastructure (CGDI) and how Building Information Modeling (BIM) integrates with Geographic Information Systems (GIS).
+This event gathers experts from industry, academia, Indigenous organizations, and government to explore these technologies' impact on Canada’s built environment.
+We'll also cover how OGC standards boost interoperability and innovation.
+All Canadian organ...

 Tuesday 13 May, 2025